 A Brother’s Choice and the Fate of Communities and Wildlife in Northern Kenya.
 Ethical Traveler.
 Born into the Samburu tribe of northern Kenya, Tom Lalampaa could have ended up following the traditional pastoral lifestyle of his people – had his brother made a different choice.
 Instead, Tom is now a key player in efforts to protect Kenyan wildlife and improve the lives of his people.

 Green-Land.
 Northwest Meetings + Events.
 In Portland, Oregon, it’s not just the grass that’s greener.
+The city offers a unique array of venues, suppliers, and programs to help make any meeting or event both high in quality and low in environmental impact.

 Explore: Koster Islands, Sweden.
 Sierra Magazine.
 The Koster Islands are located off Sweden’s west coast; most of the archipelago is part of Kosterhavet Marine National Park, which covers 153 square miles and is home to an estimated 6,000 marine species.